 To find the competitive space in which your brand can win, I introduce a Venn diagram of competitive situations that we will use throughout this discussion.

 You will see three circles.
-The first circle comprises everything your consumer wants or needs.
-The second circle includes everything your brand does best, including consumer benefits, product features or proven claims.
+To start, look at the first circle that comprises everything your consumer wants or needs.
+Next, layer in the second circle that includes everything your brand does best, including consumer benefits, product features or proven claims.
 And, finally, the third circle lists what your competitor does best.

 Your brand will not survive by trying to compete in the losing zone (in red), which is the space that matches the consumer needs with “What your competitor does best.”
 When you play in this space, your competitor will beat you every time.